AppImage/AppImageSpec/draft.md

 ### Image format

 The image format determines how an [AppImage] is represented on disk.
-Currently there is only one defined image format, however, there could be additional image formats in the future.
+Currently there are two defined image formats, however, there could be additional image formats in the future.

 #### Type 0 image format